 BVB emerged victorious when the two sides did battle in the semi-finals of last season's Champions League and will hope for the same outcome in the last eight this time around

 Jurgen Klopp is not surprised to be facing familiar foes Real Madrid in the Champions League quarter-finals.

 The Bundesliga outfit were drawn against the Spanish giants in the knockout rounds for the second year in succession at Friday's draw, following on from their semi-final meeting last season.

-Dortmund were victorious in that tie, with Robert Lewandowski inspiring them to a 4-1 first-leg win before they held on at the Bernabeu, losing 2-0 to progress 4-3 on aggregate.
+Dortmund were victorious in that tie, with Robert Lewandowski inspiring them to a 4-1 first-leg win before they lost 2-0 at the Bernabeu to progress 4-3 on aggregate.

 "It's a good draw," he told the club's official website.
 "If you repeatedly qualify for the round of the last eight teams in Europe, you just have to expect that there are just more frequent pairings - as in this case.

 "We're thrilled with this challenge and will try to use our small chance.
 The fact we play first in Madrid, can be an advantage.